eProsima/Fast-DDS-docs/docs/fastdds/ros2/discovery_server/ros2_discovery_server.rst

 For this purpose, Fast DDS XML configuration can be used in order to preconfigure every new node that is created with this configuration exported.

-Here it is the configuration file that will make that every new participant will be created as a Discovery Server.
+Below you can find a XML configuration file which will configure every new participant as a Discovery Server.
-It is important to notice that, in order to create a Discovery Server, it is needed to specify a port and a GUID (id) so only one participant must be created while this configuration file is in use.
+It is important to notice that, in order to create a Discovery Server, port and a GUID (id) must be specified. so only one participant at a time can be created whit this configuration file.
-Otherwise, the new participant creation will lead to an error.
+Creating more than one participant with the same file will lead to an error.

 * :download:`XML Discovery Server configuration file <discovery_server_configuration_file.xml>`